brodkemd/templatize_dir/README.md

 # C: How to use this command:

    **Note**
       You can see the following information by typing template only.
+Namely:

-      `template`
+      template

    **Method 1:**